vpanyushenko/bubbles/src/data/button-icon.md

 import { IconButton } from "bubbles-ui";

 const propsForDropdown = {
-  icon: "more", //select premade icon or add your own svg
+  icon: "more", //select pre made icon or add your own svg
   options: [
     {
       label: "Option 1",